 Biodiesel: Overview, Production, Distribution, Energy Resource, Uses, & Regulations

-A type of diesel fuel called biodiesel is made of long-chain fatty acid esters and is obtained from either plants or animals.
+A type of diesel fuel called biodiesel is made of long-chain fatty acid esters and obtained from plants or animals.
 It is primarily produced chemically through transesterification, which involves reacting lipids like animal fat (tallow), soybean oil, or another type of vegetable oil with an alcohol to produce a methyl, ethyl, or propyl ester.
+Biodiesel is one of the topics in Biology, and it carries a weightage of 2% in NEET and 4-5% in CBSE and other Paramedical Exams.

-Biodiesel is a drop-in biofuel, which means it is compatible with existing diesel engines and distribution infrastructure, in contrast to the vegetable and waste oils used to power converted diesel engines.
+Biodiesel is a drop-in biofuel, which is compatible with existing diesel engines and distribution infrastructure, in contrast to the vegetable and waste oils used to power converted diesel engines.
 However, as most engines cannot run on pure Biodiesel without modification, it is commonly blended with petroleum diesel (normally to less than 10%).
-Blends of biodiesel can be used as heating oil as well.
+Some basic points about Biodiesel are discussed below:

 NEET Highest Scoring Chapters & Topics